mathis2001/GitDiscloser/README.md

 ## TO DO

 - fix bugs
-- add an output file option (you can use "| tee -a" to get an output anyway")
+- Add an output file option (you can use "| tee -a" to get an output anyway")
+- Add a limit option